HardisonCo/.github/international/united-arab-emirates/ae-health/hms-agt/index.md

 ## Integration Points

-This document outlines how HMS-AGT is integrated with ae_Health systems in United Arab Emirates.
+This document outlines how HMS-AGT is integrated with ae-health systems in United Arab Emirates.